A fully precessing higher-mode surrogate model of effective-one-body waveforms: Abstract

 \section{Abstract}

-We present a surrogate model of \texttt{SEOBNRv4PHM}, a fully precessing time-domain effective-one-body waveform model including subdominant modes.
+We present a surrogate model of \texttt{SEOBNRv4PHM}, a fully precessing time-domain effective-one-body (EOB) waveform model including subdominant modes.
 We follow an approach similar to that used to build recent numerical relativity surrogate models.
 Our surrogate is 5000M in duration, covers mass-ratios up to 1:20 and dimensionless spin magnitudes up to 0.8.
-Validating the surrogate against an independent test set we find that the bulk of the surrogate errors is less than $\sim 1\%$ in mismatch, which is similar to the modelling error of \texttt{SEOBNRv4PHM} itself.
-At high total mass a few percent of configurations can exceed this threshold if they are highly precessing and they exceed a mass-ratio of 1:4.
+Validating the surrogate against an independent test set we find that the median mismatch error is less than $10^{-3}$, which is typically smaller than the modeling error of \texttt{SEOBNRv4PHM} itself.
+At high total mass, a few percent of configurations can exceed mismatches of $10^{-2}$ if they are highly precessing and exceed a mass ratio of 1:4.
 This surrogate is nearly two orders of magnitude faster than the underlying time-domain \texttt{SEOBNRv4PHM} model and can be evaluated in $\sim 50$ ms. Bayesian inference analyses with \texttt{SEOBNRv4PHM} are typically very computationally demanding and can take from weeks to months to complete.
-The two order of magnitude speedup attained by our surrogate model enables practical parameter estimation analyses with this waveform family.
+The two-order of magnitude speedup attained by our surrogate model enables practical parameter estimation analyses with this waveform family.
 This is \emph{crucial} because Bayesian inference allows us to recover the masses and spins of binary black hole mergers given a model of the emitted gravitational waveform along with a description of the noise.

 \acrodef{LSC}[LSC]{LIGO Scientific Collaboration} \acrodef{aLIGO}[aLIGO]{Advanced Laser Interferometer Gravitational wave Observatory} \acrodef{aVirgo}[aVirgo]{Advanced Virgo} \acrodef{LIGO}[LIGO]{Laser Interferometer Gravitational-Wave Observatory} \acrodef{IFO}[IFO]{interferometer} \acrodef{LHO}[LHO]{LIGO-Hanford} \acrodef{LLO}[LLO]{LIGO-Livingston} \acrodef{O2}[O2]{second observing run} \acrodef{O1}[O1]{first observing run} \acrodef{BH}[BH]{black hole} \acrodef{BBH}[BBH]{binary black hole} \acrodef{BNS}[BNS]{binary neutron star} \acrodef{NS}[NS]{neutron star} \acrodef{BHNS}[BHNS]{black hole--neutron star binaries} \acrodef{NSBH}[NSBH]{neutron star--black hole binary} \acrodef{PBH}[PBH]{primordial black hole binaries} \acrodef{CBC}[CBC]{compact binary coalescence} \acrodef{GW}[GW]{gravitational wave} \acrodef{CWB}[cWB]{coherent WaveBurst} \acrodef{SNR}[SNR]{signal-to-noise ratio} \acrodef{FAR}[FAR]{false alarm rate} \acrodef{IFAR}[IFAR]{inverse false alarm rate} \acrodef{FAP}[FAP]{false alarm probability} \acrodef{PSD}[PSD]{power spectral density} \acrodef{GR}[GR]{general relativity} \acrodef{NR}[NR]{numerical relativity} \acrodef{PN}[PN]{post-Newtonian} \acrodef{EOB}[EOB]{effective-one-body} \acrodef{ROM}[ROM]{reduced-order-model} \acrodef{IMR}[IMR]{inspiral-merger-ringdown} \acrodef{PDF}[PDF]{probability density function} \acrodef{PE}[PE]{parameter estimation} \acrodef{CL}[CL]{credible level} \acrodef{EOS}[EOS]{equation of state} \acrodef{LAL}[LAL]{LIGO Algorithm Library}